Anamalai Tiger Reserve – Information

 At present, the reserve consists of a core area spreading over 958.59 sq. km. and a buffer zone of 521.28 sq. km.

 The area that is a Tiger Reserve today has been many other things back in time.
 By the mid – 18th century, large tracts of forests over the Valparai plateau region had been cleared.
 Tea and coffee plantations replaced the forests.
 Labour was brought over from remote parts of Tamil Nadu to work on these plantations.

 By 1866, two – thirds of the plantations were being controlled by the Europeans and the remaining by traders from remote coastal towns.
 The tea and coffee produced was exported to Britain and all over Europe.

-Beverage isn’t the only produce from this area that the world has enjoyed.
-Large areas around, what is today known as, Top Slip were reserved for timber businesses.
+The beverage isn’t the only product from this area that the world has enjoyed.
+Large areas around, what is today known as Top Slip were reserved for timber businesses.
 The forest here was extensively exploited for teak.
 Since the region was under control of Bombay Presidency, all the timber was supplied to Bombay Dockyard.

 The teak trade has contributed immensely to the area’s present form.
 One can wonder how a business that relies on deforestation can be good for forest conservation!
 In 1855, the newly established Tamil Nadu Forest Department brought this region under its ‘sustainable forest management for teak plantations’ programme.
 Through this programme, the forest base was preserved for longer existence.